virtuexru/twitJs/README.md

 twitJs
 ======

-twitter app for Node that streams tweets related to any keyword(s)
+extremely simple Node app that streams tweets related to any keyword(s) in your terminal/console.